prjunnamed/prjunnamed/IR.md

 - integer
 - string
 - float
+- language-specific data: a pair of (language id, serialized bytes)
+  - opaque to prjunnamed proper, can only be interpretted by an actor with knowledge of the given language

 As far as I know, this should be enough for vendor cell libraries, which is the main concern.
 However, if we wanted to faithfully preserve elaboration-time values of parameters, we'd theoretically need to replicate the entire SystemVerilog and VHDL type systems, which is insane.
 We may want to just serialize those into a string when they're of a "weird" type.